 attribute.
 She is enthusiastic about teaching and has been actively

-Neurology in 2008.
+Neurology from 2008 to 2017.
 She is passionate about sparking students’ interest in

 pediatric neurology, and about training her residents to be the best doctors